 As journalism, and journalists, currently face renewed threats around the world, a homage to Gareth Jones (1905–35) is timely.
 This post serves mainly to direct readers to the comprehensive website about his life.

 I’ve already mentioned him among the foreign journalists who tried to draw the world’s attention to the 1933 famine in Ukraine.
 On the site you can read his reports, including his rebuttal of Walter Duranty’s apologia for the Soviet regime.

 Indeed, he features in Bukovsky’s film The living (from 24.33), which you can see in my post on the famine.
 His story is told in the 2012 Storyville documentary Hitler, Stalin and Mr Jones:

-and soon in a new feature film directed by Agnieszka Holland, with James Norton in the title role.
+and now in the new feature film Mr Jones directed by Agnieszka Holland, with James Norton in the title role.

 Besides documenting the rise of Hitler and Mussolini, once Jones was banned from the Soviet Union, his interests turned to the growing encroachment of Japan in the Far East.
 On the eve of his 30th birthday in 1935—just as Robert van Gulik was arriving in Harbin on his first visit to China—he was kidnapped and murdered by “bandits” in Japanese-occupied Manchukuo.

 Had Jones lived to visit Yan’an after 1936, perhaps he would have been more critical than Edgar Snow or Agnes Smedley; and if he had travelled in China around 1960, he might have been more observant than other journalists at the time—and taken more photographs to accompany his record of the Holodomor.